-- --help: Print a synopsis of options. - --lex: Generate output from lexical analysis. - --parse: Generate output from syntactic analysis.

-- --typecheck: Generate output from semantic analysis. - --irgen: Generate intermediate code.
+- --help: Print a synopsis of options. - --lex: Generate output from lexical analysis. - --parse: Generate output from syntactic analysis. - --typecheck: Generate output from semantic analysis. - --irgen: Generate intermediate code.

-For each source file given as path/to/file.xi in the command line, an output file named path/to/file.ir is generated to contain the intermediate representation of the source file.
+For each source file given as path/to/file.xi in the command line, an output file named path/to/file.ir will be generated with the intermediate representation of the source file.
 The generated code should be pretty-printed as S-expressions.